SYSTEM$CLASSIFY_SCHEMA¶

 object

-Specifies a JSON OBJECT to determine how the classification process works.
+Specifies a JSON OBJECT that determines how the classification process works.
 One of the following:

 NULL